sarah-cic-uk/Code-the-Future/session-5/intro_to_accessibility.md

 - Over-using aria can be bad too!
 - Always remember to update your labels when you change your UI!

-To recap on all of the above valuable tips read an article on <a href='https://usabilitygeek.com/bad-vs-good-accessible-designs/' target='_blank'>Bad vs. Good Accessible Designs</a> to reinforce whats been discussed.
+To recap on all of the above valuable tips read an article on <a style="pointer-events:all" href='https://usabilitygeek.com/bad-vs-good-accessible-designs/' target='_blank' title="Bad vs. Good Accessible Designs">Bad vs. Good Accessible Designs</a> to reinforce whats been discussed.

 <br>